Iadvd/RetrocomputingZXSpectrum/SpectranetTNFS/readme.md

 6. "moonA.tap" is our "Moon's Fandom Festival" mini graphic adventure game also compatible with the TCP/IP Virtual Joystick for Android app.

+7. "moonP.tap" is our "Moon and The Pirates" mini graphic adventure game for Keyboard, Kempston and Sinclair joysticks only (English version).

 These .tap files are the same ones than here:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples